google/oboe/docs/GettingStarted.md

 ## Playing audio
 Check the properties of the created stream.
 If you did not specify a channelCount, sampleRate, or format then you need to query the stream to see what you got.
-The **format** property will dictate the `audioData` type in the `AudioStreamCallback::onAudioReady` callback.
+The **format** property will dictate the `audioData` type in the `AudioStreamDataCallback::onAudioReady` callback.
 If you did specify any of those three properties then you will get what you requested.

     oboe::AudioFormat format = stream->getFormat();
     LOGI("AudioStream format is %s", oboe::convertToText(format));